NVIDIA-AI-IOT/deepstream-retail-analytics/README.md

 # Prerequisites

-1. Install [NVIDIA drivers](https://www.nvidia.com/download/index.aspx) according to your operating system and GPU
+1. Install the latest [NVIDIA drivers](https://www.nvidia.com/download/index.aspx) for your operating system and GPU.

-2. Install NVIDIA container toolkit- Refer to this [README](docs/install_nvidia_container_toolkit.md)
+2. Install Docker and the NVIDIA Container Toolkit - Refer to this [README](docs/install_nvidia_container_toolkit.md).

 3. **OPTIONAL:** Install python and pip.
 Required for front-end only.
 Can omit if not using front-end.